Mury12/mm-ws/README.md

 Simply as that, all of the database tables (excluding view tables) will be in its folder models, entities and controllers in the MVC path.
 The folders MUST ALREADY EXIST.
 Note that you can of course count on `PDOQueryBuilder` class to build queries easily.

+## The Module Self-Creator

+It is possible to create enpoints automatically.
+All you need is to type `composer create-module groupname domain`.
+So, if you want to create an endpoint to manage users, just type `composer create-module manage user` and look to the terminal and ask the required questions to proceed.

+After the creation is finished, you'll need to go to the `_ws/v2/domain/groupname.php` and adjust the required functions.
+As it is a basic generic generator, it will not write business rules for you.

 ## The Query Builder